dspeth/ASM_clust/README.md

-## ASM-clust
+## ASM-Clust

 #### Overview:
-The three scripts in this repository comprise ASM-clust, an approach to de novo classify complex protein superfamilies.
+The three scripts in this repository comprise ASM-Clust, an approach to de novo classify complex protein superfamilies.
 ASM-Clust is implemented in bash with two helper scripts in perl, and will take a protein fasta file as the sole input.

 Fasta files are processed with ASM_clust.sh, which then: